Time To Share An Amazing Holiday Feast!

 Alex and I got the chance to cook with Patricia at her house in Provence – an adventure of a lifetime!

 It was all part of a cooking adventure with the Author, who hosts cooking classes at her house in Provence, France.
+And yes, I got to cook on Julia Child’s actual provencal stove, which she gave to her good friend Patricia!

 A Provencal Easter Feast: “Gigot D’Agneau”